securitytxt/security-txt/README.md

 ---

-# FAQ
+# Frequently asked questions

-**What is the main purpose of `security.txt`?**
+**What is the main purpose of security.txt?**

-The main purpose of `security.txt` is to help make things easier for companies and security researchers when trying to secure platforms.
-Thanks to `security.txt`, security researchers can easily get in touch with companies about security issues.
+The main purpose of security.txt is to help make things easier for companies and security researchers when trying to secure platforms.
+Thanks to security.txt, security researchers can easily get in touch with companies about security issues.

-**Is `security.txt` supposed to replace bug bounty platforms?**

-No, security.txt is supposed to accompany them.
+**Is security.txt an [RFC](https://en.wikipedia.org/wiki/Request_for_Comments)?**

+security.txt is currently an Internet draft that has been submitted for <abbr title="Request For Comments">RFC</abbr> review.
+This means that security.txt is still in the early stages of development.
+We welcome contributions from the public: [https://github.com/securitytxt/security-txt](https://github.com/securitytxt/security-txt)

+**Where should I put the security.txt file?**

+For websites, the security.txt file should be placed under the `/.well-known/` path (`/.well-known/security.txt`) [[<abbr title="Request For Comments">RFC</abbr>8615](https://tools.ietf.org/html/rfc8615)].
+It can also be placed in the root directory (`/security.txt`) of a website, especially if the `/.well-known/` directory cannot be used for technical reasons, or simply as a fallback.
+The file can be placed in both locations of a website at the same time.
+For code repositories, the file should be placed in the root directory of the repository.

+**Are there any settings I should apply to the file?**

+The security.txt file should have an Internet Media Type of `text/plain` and must be served over HTTPS.

+**Will adding an email address expose me to spam bots?**

+The email value is an optional field.
+If you are worried about spam, you can set a URI as the value and link to your security policy.

 # Code of conduct